 Popping an unpeeled clove of garlic into the container with your strawberries helps them stay fresh longer.

 Chinese scientists have confirmed that interplanting garlic and/or Chinese chives with strawberries reduces the activity of insects that carry viruses and bacteria that can mar the complexion of your strawberries.
-And researchers at the Key Laboratory of Bio-based Material Science and Technology of the Ministry of Education in China have confirmed that tiny amounts of garlic oil sprayed on strawberries after harvest can extend freshness by as much as five days.
+And researchers at the Key Laboratory of Bio-based Material Science and Technology of the Ministry of Education in China have confirmed that tiny amounts of garlic oil sprayed on strawberries after harvest can extend the freshness by as much as five days.

 Unless you happen to like the taste of the combination of garlic and strawberries or chives and strawberries, don’t try to coat your strawberries with garlic oil.
 But try popping a clove of garlic in the clamshell with the strawberries you bring home from the market or the produce stand and you will stay fresher longer.